Qbizinc/qbiz-wiki/training/qram/raw/data_talking_points.md

 Industry analysts are inconsistent.
 (It doesn't help that many of the articles are paid for by product vendors, and competitors go to the same analyst firms.)

-A challenge for Qbiz is a coherent set of talking points that helps clients integrate the conflicting press.
+A challenge for Qbiz is a coherent set of talking points that help clients integrate the conflicting press, and help stakeholders help other stakeholders that Qbiz doesn't have direct access to do the same.

+One minefield to navigate is the tension between **pioneers** and **guardians** in this space.
+In blog space:
+- DS professionals uniformly promote that AI/ML is now.
+- Compliance and risk management folks, and to a lesser extent, IT, promote that AI/ML is prepare.
+- This sorts by vertical too.
+Regulated verticals...

+> I did not do a roundup saving blog articles.
+The points are consistent, though.
+> -- Jenny Kwan

+> The IT/CIO bias I've seen doesn't seem to have an easy answer...
+I don't see press touting, "hey, CIO, invest to get ahead of DS cowboys!"
+Perhaps b/c in most non-tech-centric verticals, IT is a cost control center.
+> -- Jenny Kwan

 ### AI/ML is now!

 ### Prepare for AI/ML!

+Gartner offers a 5-segment "Foundation

 # Roles